-Students MUST BE IN ATTENDANCE BY 8:00 A.M. in order to participate in athletic practices and competitions, and musical programs, as well as ALL OTHER extracurricular activities.

-The ONLY exception to the 8:00 a.m. arrival time is for a medical or dental appointment.
-Students must have written verification on a printed form from the doctor's/dentist's office in order to participate.
+Students must be in attendance by 8:00 AM in order to participate in athletic practices and competitions, musical programs, as well as ALL OTHER extracurricular activities.
+The only exception to the 8:00 arrival time is for a medical or dental appointment.
+Students must have written verification on a printed form from the doctor/dentist office in order to participate.
 Students are not permitted to leave early without prior permission from an administrator or they will not be permitted to return for practice, competitions, musical programs or other extracurricular activities.